MichelDucartier/ada-jekyll/index.md

 # TODO ADD HEATMAP/HIST2D HERE WE MISS A VISUALIZATION

+This attempt at predicting movie performance was done through ordinary least squares regression, a mouthful often times referred to as OLS.
+The results show that indeed, a higher MIP value for personas, indicative of more specialized actors, appears to positively impact movie performance.
+Conversely, engaging in familiar roles correlates positively with a movie's success.
+Great!
+Let's go then, I already have a gift idea for Bob.
+Also, shush!
+Don't tell him it's a lightsaber, he might get too excited and pass out..
+Well, not so fast, the coefficients that determine this relationship are *low*, and only explain about 1% of the variance in a movie's success.
+Bummer.

+Maybe we'll be more lucky by switching gear to genres ?

+# TODO

-**Plot twist:** Intuitively, we sensed that actors excelling in familiar roles potentially enhances a movie's performance.
-But, as any good story, there is a twist.
-The OLS revealed a negative correlation where comfort and specialization dragged down movie ratings with confidence intervals at  [-1.070, -0.885] and [-0.273, -0.230] respectively.
+Here comes the plot twist, intuitively, we sensed that actors excelling in familiar roles potentially enhances a movie's performance, as this actor is used to a certain personas and knows the various quirks to make it work.
+But, as in any good story, there is a twist.
+The regression revealed a negative correlation where comfort and specialization dragged down movie ratings with confidence intervals at  [-1.070, -0.885] and [-0.273, -0.230] respectively.
 Wait, there is more to find out here.
 The low R-squared value of 0.001 subtly suggests that there is more to the story.